SivamAgarwalla/ThinkTankU/README.md

       ```
    - Post Detail Screen
       - (Read/GET) Query the specific post object for which to display additional details
-      - (Create/POST) Create a new comment object for a specific post
+      - (Create/POST) Create a new comment object for a specific post and add it to the post's comment array
       ```swift
       let comment = PFObject(className: "Comments")
       comment["text"] = commentText // Is collected when user hits send on the messageInputBar